rohan-dhar/vectr.js/README.md

 <li>
 <h4><code>.subtractX()</code></h4>
-subtracts a number or another Vectr's x component to the x component of the Vectr and returns the Vectr.
+Subtracts a number or another Vectr's x component from the x component of the Vectr and returns the Vectr.
 Is chainable.

 <h5>Parameters</h5>
 <code>.subtractX(n, new)</code>